BradleyCulley/bradleyculley.github.io/_posts/2024-12-28-the-mirror.md

 <br/>
 <p>
     <i>
-        A short story I wrote in late 2024/early 2025
+        A short story I wrote in late 2024/early 2025.
+The core of the idea — the light and the quotation — came to mind one night during a dream I had.
     </i>
 </p>
 <br/>